alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 4. Once you have confirmed log in, you can close this window.

-   :warning: Be careful not to close the browser when you close the tab in the remote desktop!
+   **NOTE:** Be careful not to close the browser when you close the tab in the remote desktop!

 5. Run the "Shared VM (Desktop)" app.
 Verify using MFA, then login with `firstname.lastname@turingsafehaven.ac.uk` and `password`.